dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-kestra.md

 github repo here: [Github repo.](https://github.com/dlt-hub/dlt-kestra-demo)

 :::info
-For the detailed guide, refer to the project's README section for project setup.
+For the detailed guide, refer to the project's README section.
 :::

 Here is the summary of the steps:

 1. Start by creating a virtual environment.

-1. Generate an `.env` File\*\*: Inside your project repository, create an `.env` file to store credentials in base64 format, prefixed with 'SECRET\_' for compatibility with Kestra's `secret()` function.
+1. Generate an `.env` File: Inside your project repository, create an `.env` file to store credentials in "base64" format, prefixed with 'SECRET\_' for compatibility with Kestra's `secret()` function.

 1. As per Kestra’s recommendation, install the docker desktop on your machine.

-1. Download Docker Compose File: Ensure Docker is running, then download the Docker Compose file
+1. Ensure Docker is running, then download the Docker compose file with:
-   with:

    ```python
     curl -o docker-compose.yml \
     https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
    ```

-1. Configure Docker Compose File: Edit the downloaded Docker Compose file to link the `.env` file for environment variables.
+1. Configure Docker compose File: Edit the downloaded Docker compose file to link the `.env` file for environment variables.

    ```python